-SLR is Statutory Liquidity Ratio which is calculated by RBI, this is the ratio of compulsory ratio of deposit that bank has to maintain in form of cash, gold, other securities prescribe by RBI.
+SLR is the Statutory Liquidity Ratio which is calculated by RBI, this is the ratio of compulsory ratio of the deposit that the bank has to maintain in form of cash, gold, other securities prescribe by RBI.
 In short, it is kept by the bank in for of liquid assets.
-The purpose of maintaining SLR is that bank will have an amount in form of liquid assets which can be used to handle a sudden increase in demand of amount from the depositor.
-It is used by RBI to limit credit facility offered by the bank to borrowers which maintain the stability of the bank.
+The purpose of maintaining SLR is that the bank will have an amount in the form of liquid assets which can be used to handle a sudden increase in demand for the amount from the depositor.
+It is used by RBI to limit credit facilities offered by the bank to borrowers which maintain the stability of the bank.
 SLR can be said as a percentage of net time and demand liability kept by the bank.
 Here, time liability the amount which is payable to the customer after interval and demand liability means the amount which is payable to the customer when he is demanding for the same.
-SLR also protect the bank from bank run situation and provide confidence to the customer in the banking system.
+SLR also protects the bank from a bank run situation and provides confidence to the customer in the banking system.

 Let us understand SLR through example.